OldTechDreamer/Diary/README.md

 This script makes it easy to write a diary in the Terminal and view / edit past entried.
 This includes quick links to Last Week, Last Month and Last Year.
-All saved to text files in your home or other specified place.
+All saves in text files in your home or other specified place.

 ## Example: